gtumbaga/gConfig/README.md

 #### These are my various configs, dotFiles, and color themes.

-note: this is meant to be cloned to your home directory in ~/gConfig/ the .vimrc file will check and create a symlink form ~/gConfig/g16.vim to ~/.vim/colors/g16.vim if it doesn't exist.
+note: this is meant to be cloned to your home directory in ~/gConfig/

+This is important becaus the .vimrc file will check and create a symlink form ~/gConfig/g16.vim to ~/.vim/colors/g16.vim if it doesn't exist.

 ---